 Run DBCC CHECKDB on every availability database

-Always upgrade/update the remote secondary replica nodes first, then local secondary replica nodes next, and the primary replica node last.
+Always upgrade the remote secondary replica instances first, then local secondary replica instances next, and the primary replica instance last.

 Backups cannot occur on a database that is in the process of being upgraded.
 Prior to upgrading the secondary replicas, configure the automated backup preference to run backups only on the primary replica.
 During a version upgrade, no replicas will be readable or available for backups.
 During a non-version upgrade, you can configure automated backups to run on secondary replicas prior to upgrading the primary replica.

-To prevent the availability group from unintended failovers during the upgrade/update process, remove availability failover from all synchronous-commit replicas before you begin.
+To prevent the availability group from unintended failovers during the upgrade process, remove availability failover from all synchronous-commit replicas before you begin.

-Do not upgrade the primary replica node before failing over the availability group to an upgraded node with a secondary replica first.
-Otherwise, client applications may suffer extended downtime during the upgrade/update on the primary replica.
+Do not upgrade the primary replica instance before failing over the availability group to an upgraded instance with a secondary replica first.
+Otherwise, client applications may suffer extended downtime during the upgrade on the primary replica instance.

-Always fail over the availability group to a synchronous-commit secondary replica node.
-If you fail over to an asynchronous-commit secondary replica, the databases will suffer data loss, and data movement is automatically suspended until you manually resume data movement.
+Always fail over the availability group to a synchronous-commit secondary replica instance.
+If you fail over to an asynchronous-commit secondary replica instance, the databases will suffer data loss, and data movement is automatically suspended until you manually resume data movement.

-Do not upgrade/update the primary replica node before upgrading/updating any other secondary replica nodes.
+Do not upgrade the primary replica instance before upgrading or updating any other secondary replica instance.
 An upgraded primary replica can no longer ship logs to any secondary replica whose SQL Server 2016 instance that has not yet been upgraded to the same version.
 When data movement to a secondary replica is suspended, no automatic failover can occur for that replica, and your availability databases are vulnerable to data loss.

 Before failing over an availability group, verify that the synchronization state of the failover target is SYNCHRONIZED.